dkuku/portfolio-gatsby/src/pages/phoenix and svelte/index.md

     modules: ['node_modules']
   },
 ```
-Add also these two  - the mjs part is needed because otherwise webpack throws an error that no require can be used in the browser
+Add also these two  - the mjs part is needed because otherwise webpack throws an error that no require function can be used in the browser
 ```
         use: {
           loader: 'babel-loader'